Pieter Van Havermaet: Life

 Van Havermaet not only taught at the Royal Academy of Antwerp.
 He also taught a course for female students at his home studio, which was very well attended.
 The Antwerp painter Charles Mertens painted a large painting of the students attending this course entitled The pupils of P. Van Havermaet.
 His female students included Marie Antoinette Marcotte and Alice Eckermans.

 Besides teaching, Van Havermaet painted many portraits for the well-to-do bourgeoisie.
 These were so popular that for a long time he was the portrait painter of choice in the Antwerp metropolis.
-He also painted portraits fellow artists such as that of the Antwerp landscape painter François Lamorinière, who at one point lived in the same street as the artist.
+He also painted portraits of fellow artists such as that of the Antwerp landscape painter François Lamorinière, who at one point lived in the same street as the artist.
 The artist also worked abroad for a period.
 A notice in the Journal des Beaux-Arts of 1879 states that Pieter Van Havermaet recently moved to London to paint some works there.
 The exact dates of his residence in London are not clear, but it is assumed that he had arrived in London and painted the portrait of Samuel Laing before 15 January 1879.
-In the year 1881, he received the title of Knight in the Order of Leopold.
+In the year 1881, he received the Belgian title of Knight in the Order of Leopold.
 In 1892, he became an Officer in the Order of Leopold.

 Van Havermaet was also an amateur hairdresser and barber.
 His studio became a hair salon on every Saturday and Sunday.
 His "clients" were all artists and were served free of charge.